Add an image

 - Media File: To upload an image, you can either drag and drop the image into this box, or click in the "media file" box and you will be prompted to browse your computer to upload an image.

 - Name: Whatever you type here will set the name of this image as it appears in your media library.
 Therefore, you should name your image something that will be easy for you and your website users to search for and find later, and something that will make sense to anyone who downloads this image.
 Image names like "IMG_2206" are not good image names because users wouldn't know what to search for to locate this file in your image library.
 Choose something searchable, like "Dr. Jane Johnson 2021."
+The image name must be at least 3 characters long.

 - Description / Alt Text: This is important for accessibility and SEO.
 It tells search engines and non-sighted users (or anyone using a screen reader to read your page) what the photo depicts.
 Describe your image to the best of your abilities in a single line.
 Example, “Young brunette woman peering into a microscope in a science lab.”
 This text will also appear if your picture fails to load on a website, which can happen sometimes.